singhsidhukuldeep/request-boost/README.md

     :param max_tries: Maximum number of tries before failing for a specific URL
     :param timeout: Waiting time per request
     :param headers: Headers if any for the URL requests
+    :param data: data if any for the URL requests (Wherever not None a POST request is made)
     :return: List of response for each API (order is maintained)
 ```